 3. This movement is in line with the actual situation and absolutely not harm others.
 There are 56 ethnic groups in China.
 The other 55 ethnic minorities have well preserved their traditional culture.
 There are really so many protection policies and preferential treatment for minority in China.
 On the contrary, the traditional clothes of Han nationality have been lost, this is so unfair.

 5. The biggest problem is using the wrong clothes as traditional hanfu.
-Example, there are lots of Wuxia Dramas and Actual Historic Dramas are produced every year, which are very different, one cares about historical accuracy and the other does not.
+For example, there are lots of Wuxia Dramas and Actual Historic Dramas are produced every year, which are very different, one cares about historical accuracy and the other does not.
 But you will find out they usually make mistakes on them, it will become meaningful If they can correct that.

 6. Many netizens regard this movement as a foolish fashion, some even called those styles as curtains.
 It is very likely a bunch of students that learned the dressing style from TV shows and thought it was a way to face the tradition, while the type of clothes was not formally categorized.

 7. Kimono and Hanbok are both from hanfu in the Tang Dynasty.
-Korea and Japan have formal dressing codes and festivals to wear those traditional clothes, while most of Chinese festivals never wear.
+Korea and Japan have formal dressing codes and festivals to wear those traditional clothes, while most Chinese festivals never wear.
 It still takes a huge amount of effort or even generations for people to learn to find back their wear culture, because most people are living in a very minimalistic way to dress formally.
 The movement likes the performance of Japanese Samurai and Ninja in the 1980s and 1990s, may initially be regarded as quite a nerd by the West.
-Eventually they might recognize and accept it, this movement will help more people to find out the beauty of hanfu.
+Eventually, they might recognize and accept it, this movement will help more people to find out the beauty of hanfu.

 8. We get that China’s history is very rich, which leads to simply too many styles to choose from, even when not considering outsiders, someone trying to join the Hanfu Movement will have the simple question “What should I wear?”
 The more complicated the answer, the less likely they will be to join in.
 Nobody likes risking public embarrassment.

 9. It’s hard to have a national custom when they varied so much over time.
-Should Han dynasty colors and styles be chosen?
+Should the Han dynasty colors and styles be chosen?
 Or should Ming dynasty round collars be chosen?
-It seems most revivalists seek continuation from the Ming, but even within the Ming there are so many styles.
-Lastly, the Hanfu Movement isn’t just about court.
+It seems most revivalists seek continuation from the Ming, but even within the Ming, there are so many styles.
+Lastly, the Hanfu Movement isn’t just about the court.
 There are plenty of styles like the Taoists or the Confucians that wear the traditional style rather than the courtly styles.

 10. We should fully support anyone’s right to hanfu if they also support other people’s right to traditional culture.
-Pretty sure people aren’t attacked by public for wearing a hanfu or not.
+Pretty sure people aren’t attacked by the public for wearing a hanfu or not.